dchest/webp-quicklook/README.md

 WebP QuickLook Plugin
 =====================

 This is an open-source QuickLook plugin to generate thumbnails and previews for [WebP images](http://code.google.com/speed/webp/).
-Requires Mac OS X 10.5 or later (but tested on 10.6).
+Requires Mac OS X 10.7 or later (but tested on 10.8).

+New version supports WebP lossy, lossless, and alpha channels.

 Installation